-- GOL 105 / GOL 106.
+- GOL 105/106.
 Physical Geology/Historical Geology examines the historical and physical aspects of the geological world.
-GOL 105 / GOL 106 is a transferrable course but students planning on teaching science at the middle/high school level may need a different science so make sure to check with your advisor.
+GOL 105/106 is a transferrable course but students planning on teaching science at the elementary/middle school level need a second science (BIO 101) so make sure to check with your advisor.

 Please visit the Engineering, Construction and Industrial page.